Broken screen help

 • Touch dead zones

-Repairable in principle, worth repairing, and safe to keep using are not the same thing.
+Repairable, worth repairing, and safe to keep using are three different questions.

 Repair vs replace